 9. Fullmetal Alchemist

 The plot of ‘Fullmetal Alchemist’ may not appear to be so appealing at first, but it’s dark, intriguingly dark.
 It develops an aura of strangeness.
-Even with alchemy, the plot is serious.
 Set in a fictional universe in which alchemy is one of the most advanced scientific techniques, the story follows two alchemist brothers named Edward and Alphonse Elric, who are searching for the philosopher’s stone to restore their bodies after a failed attempt to bring their mother back to life using alchemy.

 8. Terror in Resonance